trpham/CodingPractice/Graph, Matrix/Number of Islands.md

 **Ideas**:

-- If see a '1', count it, set it to '0', and explore its neighbors (up, down, left, right).
+- If find a '1', count it, set it to '0', and explore its neighbors (up, down, left, right).
 All of its neighbors with '1' will set to 0.
 - This will make sure a '1s' neighborhood only get counted once.

 ```java